moea/playground/pages/_posts/2025-04-08-occurrence.md

-`SuperA` and `SuperB` are fresh variables, which'll be instantiated with every supertype of `TA` and then `TB` until one of subgoals are satisfied or the queries is exhausted.
+`SuperA` and `SuperB` are fresh variables, which'll be instantiated with every supertype of `TA` and then `TB` until one of subgoals are satisfied or the queries are exhausted.
 Obviously we won't get the final subgoal if the second subgoal is satisfied.
 Fun!

 <a id="literals"></a>